 With winter approaching, it might be time to think about bringing in any outdoor ceramic art you might have (if you live in an area with cold winters, of course).
 Unless you know that the clay body it is made of is formulated a way in which it can survive freeze/thaw conditions.

 If you are not sure if your clay body is up to the test, today’s post will help you figure that out.
-In this post, an excerpt from the Ceramics Monthly archives, David Scott Smith explains what makes or breaks (literally) a clay body in cold winter months. – Jennifer Poellot Harnetty, editor.
+In this post, an excerpt from the Ceramics Monthly archive, David Scott Smith explains what makes or breaks (literally) a clay body in cold winter months. - Jennifer Poellot Harnetty, editor